With Instructor Josh Shirt

-Everything I now do in my own music career has been firmly underpinned by my passion for DJing and many of the skills I’ve learnt in pursuit of the perfect DJ mix.– Josh Shirt, Music Producer and Audio Engineer
+Everything I now do in my own music career has been firmly underpinned by my passion for DJing and many of the skills I learnt in pursuit of the perfect DJ mix.– Josh Shirt, DJ, Music Producer and Sound Engineer

 Lessons are given using Serato DJ software and a Pioneer DDJ-SB2 DJ Controller which is provided for lessons.
 Students are welcome to bring their own equipment.
 Note: If you have vinyl turntables, Josh is also a skilled vinyl DJ and can teach cueing, beat matching and mixing music using vinyl decks.

 Some Remarkable DJs & Turntablists